-The Cougars battled through adversity throughout the season, anchored by senior leadership from Dorian Branch.
+The 2019-20 Season The Cougars battled through adversity throughout the season, anchored by senior leadership from Dorian Branch.
 Under the tutelage of Hughey, Branch became the 26th member of the 1,000-point club at Houston after earning Preseason Second Team All-Conference accolades.
 With a schedule packed with ranked opponents and holiday tournaments in both Canada and New York the Cougars developed under Hughey and his staff as they reloaded for the 2020-21 season.

-In his fifth season at Houston, Hughey’s squad exhibited its gritty, in-your-face style of defense that is perfectly paired with its fast-paced offense.
+The 2018-19 season In his fifth season at Houston, Hughey’s squad exhibited its gritty, in-your-face style of defense that is perfectly paired with its fast-paced offense.

 Under the tutelage of Hughey and his staff, the Houston made its second straight postseason appearance and secured a fourth-place finish in the American standings, its highest since joining the league.

 Three of the members of his first signing class surpassed the 1,000 career points, mark as Serithia Hawkins surpassed 900 rebounds as well to become one of the most prolific forwards in Cougar history.